JOHN 13-18. THE CONTEXT

 “They have kept your word” (logos) (v.
 6c).
 It is surprising that Jesus would say that the disciples have kept the Father’s word.
-Their performance thus far has been mixed at best—but see the comments on verse 8b below.
+Their performance thus far has been mixed at best—but see below on verse 8a.

 “Now they have known that all things whatever you have given me are from you” (v.
 7).
 The disciples do not yet understand Jesus’ teachings about his death and resurrection, but they have placed their faith in Jesus as God’s prophet—as one who speaks God’s word.